Clearing Up Confusion on Fats

 Most foods contain a combination of fats but are classified according to the dominant fat.
 This chart lists sources of the good-for-you unsaturated fats as well as some examples of fats you want to avoid.

-The best way to keep on top of the fats in your diet is to become a label reader.
-On the nutrition facts panel, you'll find all the information you need to make healthful choices.
-Look for foods that are low in total fat and well as in saturated and trans fats.
-Bear in mind that a product whose label boasts it is "trans fat free" can actually have up to 0.5 grams of trans fats per serving and these can add up quickly.
+An effective way to keep on top of the fats in your diet is to become a label reader.
+On the nutrition facts panel, you'll find information to help you make more informed choices.
+Look for foods that are low in total fat and saturated and trans fats.
+Bear in mind that a product whose label boasts it is "trans fat free" can actually have up to 0.5 grams of trans fats per serving – and these can add up quickly.

 Here are more tips to help you reduce the total amount of fat in your diet and make sure the fats you consume are the healthy ones: